 they can leave, treat people well enough so they don’t want to”.
 Giving your warehouse employees

 racking inspection training is a practical way to act out Branson’s advice and to avoid mistakes made by British petroleum companies in the past.

 Far too often, warehouse employees can feel neglected.
 There is more than one instance when big businesses have been accused of mistreating their staff through forcing them to work long hours, for little pay and with little respect.
 Central to all of this is the issue of safety.
 If an employee has no respect for their company, then they are more likely to take risks through not caring.
 HSE understand that this is a genuine problem, which is why they offer courses on workplace attitude towards safety that analyse the behaviour and mental state associated with unsafe workers.
 Big businesses can also do their bit here too by offering more safety training.

 Staff who feel that they are being respected will treat a big employer with more respect.
 Moreover, if the public feels that a business is doing the right thing, then they are more likely to spend their money.
 A warehouse is the cornerstone of product storage, but it doesn’t run by magic.
-Big corporations are sometimes called “faceless” but racking inspection training shows the public, and your employees, that your business has a face which is concerned about safety.
+Big corporations sometimes is called “faceless”.
+Racking inspection training shows the public, and your employees, that your business has a face which is concerned about safety.